-Over-the-counter medicines may also be available at supermarkets or petrol stations.
+Over-the-counter medicines like aspirin or painkillers may also be available at supermarkets or petrol stations.

-Most international students in Sweden choose to use Skype and mobile telephones with pay-as-you-go SIM cards from companies such as Telia, Tele2, Comviq (in Swedish only), Telenor (in Swedish only), 3 (in Swedish only) and Halebop, that can be easily topped up online or at newsstands.
+Most international students in Sweden choose to use Skype and mobile telephones with pay-as-you-go SIM cards that can be easily topped up online or at newsstands.
+Common mobile phone companies include Telia, Tele2, Halebop, Comviq (in Swedish only), Telenor (in Swedish only), Tre (in Swedish only).
 If you don’t want to buy a mobile phone in Sweden it is often possible to use a phone from your home country with a Swedish SIM card.
-Make sure that the phone is not locked to your previous operator.
-Another option is to subscribe to a new mobile phone contract, but this is rare for students and usually requires a Swedish personal identity number (see Register with the Swedish Tax Agency above).
+Make sure your phone is not locked to your previous operator.
+Another option is to subscribe to a mobile phone contract, but this is uncommon among international students and usually requires a Swedish personal identity number.

 Shopping hours are generally between 9 a.m. and 6 p.m. on weekdays.
 Shops close between 1 p.m. and 4 p.m. on Saturdays.
-In larger towns, department stores may remain open until 8-9 p.m. and some are also open on Sundays.
+In larger towns, stores may remain open until 8-9 p.m. on weekdays, with some even open for a limited period on Sundays.
 Shops generally close early on the day before a public holiday.

 Sweden is on Central European Time (CET), GMT +1.
 Daylight saving time (GMT +2) applies from the last Sunday in March until the last Sunday in October.
 Times are written according to the European system, e.g. 1 p.m. is written 13:00.

-A service charge is included in the price in restaurants and taxis, but it is normal practice to leave a small tip (around 10 per cent) if you feel you have received good service.
+A service charge is already included in the price in restaurants and taxis, so tipping in Sweden is rare.
+However, if you feel you have received exceptionally good service, you can consider leaving a small tip (around 10 per cent).